 In 1932 there were 1,290 inhabitants with Jewish confession of faith in Erfurt.
 Following the transfer of power to the National Socialists the census in June 1933 only showed 831, in May 1939 only 263.
 A small group returned to Erfurt from Theresienstadt Concentration Camp.

-In 1945 only about 20 members of the re-established Jewish community headed by Max Cars had been part of the pre-war synagogue community, but their numbers were augmented by incomers from other regions, mostly from Eastern Europe.
+In 1945, after the Shoah, only about 20 members of the re-established Jewish community headed by Max Cars had been part of the pre-war synagogue community, but their numbers were augmented by incomers from other regions, mostly from Eastern Europe.
 At the same time many were emigrating to Israel.
 On 31 August 1952 the New Synagogue was inaugurated on the site of the destroyed Great Synagogue.
 This is where community life and worship take place today: Since 1990 the Erfurt community has enjoyed an influx of members, mostly from the states of the former Soviet Union.
 Today the Jewish Community of Thuringia has around 800 members.

 The Old Synagogue, with parts dating from the 11th century, is the oldest synagogue in Central Europe that has been preserved up to its roof.
 In 2009 a museum was created here, in which medieval reminders of the Erfurt Jewish community can be viewed.